atornity/dialogue-stuff/README.md

 tired"

-like this a little bit but it's still next to eachother so like "i'm tired" but with like a delay and stuff. so like, hah i'm just kidding. i was kidding the whole time and you didn't even know about it. sad.
+like this a little bit but it's still next to eachother so like "i'm tired" but with like a delay and stuff. so like

 Godot 3.0.6